TylerBrinkley/Enums.NET/README.md

 ![Performance](Doc/performance.png)

 ## How Is It Type-Safe
 Currently, there is no direct way to constrain a type or method's generic type parameter to an enum in C#.
-The C# compiler can understand when this constraint is applied, it just can't currently express it.
-Utilizing Simon Cropp's Fody, on build a post-processing step is applied to the compiled Enums.NET assembly to add these constraints to the assembly, thus achieving type safety.
+The C#, VB.NET, and F# compiler can understand when this constraint is applied, it just can't currently express it.
+Utilizing Simon Cropp's Fody, on build a post-processing step is applied to the compiled Enums.NET assembly to add these constraints to the assembly, thus achieving type safety and allowing for generic extension methods that are constrained to `Enum`.

 ## Interface
-[`EnumsNET.Enums`](Src/Enums.NET/Enums.cs) static class for type-safe standard enum operations, with many exposed as C# extension methods.
+[`EnumsNET.Enums`](Src/Enums.NET/Enums.cs) static class for type-safe enum operations, with many exposed as extension methods.

-[`EnumsNET.FlagEnums`](Src/Enums.NET/FlagEnums.cs) static class for type-safe flag enum operations, with many exposed as C# extension methods.
+[`EnumsNET.FlagEnums`](Src/Enums.NET/FlagEnums.cs) static class for type-safe flag enum operations, with many exposed as extension methods.

-[`EnumsNET.Unsafe.UnsafeEnums`](Src/Enums.NET/Unsafe/UnsafeEnums.cs) static class for standard enum operations without the enum constraint for use in generic programming.
+[`EnumsNET.Unsafe.UnsafeEnums`](Src/Enums.NET/Unsafe/UnsafeEnums.cs) static class for enum operations without the enum constraint for use in generic programming.

 [`EnumsNET.Unsafe.UnsafeFlagEnums`](Src/Enums.NET/Unsafe/UnsafeFlagEnums.cs) static class for flag enum operations without the enum constraint for use in generic programming.

-[`EnumsNET.NonGeneric.NonGenericEnums`](Src/Enums.NET/NonGeneric/NonGenericEnums.cs) static class for non-generic standard enum operations.
+[`EnumsNET.NonGeneric.NonGenericEnums`](Src/Enums.NET/NonGeneric/NonGenericEnums.cs) static class for non-generic enum operations.

 [`EnumsNET.NonGeneric.NonGenericFlagEnums`](Src/Enums.NET/NonGeneric/NonGenericFlagEnums.cs) static class for non-generic flag enum operations.